Fraction calculator

 It is suitable to adjust both fractions to a common (equal, identical) denominator for adding, subtracting, and comparing fractions.
 The common denominator you can calculate as the least common multiple of both denominators - LCM(10, 15) = 30.
 It is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 10 × 15 = 150.
 In the following intermediate step, cancel by a common factor of 3 gives 171/10.

-In other words - seventy-three tenths plus one hundred forty-seven fifteenths is one hundred seventy-one tenths.
+In other words, seventy-three tenths plus one hundred forty-seven fifteenths equals one hundred seventy-one tenths.

 Rules for expressions with fractions: